Soviet Student Olympiads: Regional (Oblast) round

 This round was for students of the whole region (oblast).
 The winners from the previous round could participate.
 Regional round was organized by OblONO, i.e. regional council of education.
 Again, the winners would form a team and take part in the next round representing their region (Oblast).
 They were joined by the winners of the Kvant magazine competition and of the republican and All-Union olympiads of the previous year.
 This round was usually conducted in the second half of the school year.

 Republican round

-This round was a major round, since it recognized the best students of the 15 Republics of the Soviet Union, which are now Independent Countries.
+This round was a major round, since it recognized the best students of the 15 Republics of the Soviet Union (which are now independent states).
 The winners from the previous round could participate in teams and individually.
 Republican round was organized by Republican Ministries of Education.
 The winners would form a team and take part in the next round representing their republic.
 This round was usually conducted in the second half of the school year.
 In Russia the competition was conducted separately in four zones and was known as the zonal round.
 Moscow, Leningrad, a few specialized mathematical schools, and the schools of the transportation ministry system did not compete at the republican level and sent their teams directly to the All-Union round.